-She would giggle with delight when spending her down time reading the exciting and sometimes illicit posts found in the “missed connections” corner of Craigslist.
+She giggled with delight.
+Spending her down time reading the exciting and sometimes illicit posts found in the “missed connections” corner of Craigslist had become a favorite of the distractions since she had discovered that quiet walls had become just another of the unintended and unexpected results of her recent divorce.
 The most common of these near misses of cupid’s sweet arrow would happen around the deli counter of the grocery store she just so happened to frequent so incredibly often.
-There are reasons they say at times that we are not to meet, that fate has bigger plans in store.
-Perhaps the issues are more political or perhaps some of it is a playful joke in fate’s favorite game of matchmaking.
+Hands grazing in pursuit of the last tub of tuna salad, or unexpected gazes while ordering their sliced pig of slaughter.
+There are reasons they say at times that we are not to meet, that destiny has bigger plans in store.
+Perhaps the issues are political, purposeful, or just another playful jest in the mischievous amusement shared as the sisters of fate pass on their eye.

-Filling the basket with the basic necessities she seemed to bump into her same handsome caller once more at the deli, both grabbing for the same cheese.
-She wanted to let out one of those cute 90’s rom-com giggles she grew up watching, and still found herself secretly indulging on her days off over pints of her favorite mustard potato salad, but she didn’t because this was not a rom-com this was grocery shopping on a Tuesday.
+Filling the faux woven container with the basic necessities she seemed to bump into her same stranger once more at the deli, both grabbing for the same cheese.
+This time she took note of the tiny inconsistencies in his masculine and manicured hands, he was doing the best he could on his own.
+She wanted to let out one of those cute 90’s rom-com giggles she grew up watching.
+Okay okay, she still found herself secretly indulging in these cheesy cliché tales of fanciful will they-won’t they over pints of her favorite mustard potato salad.
+But she didn’t giggle; this was not a rom-com this was grocery shopping on a Tuesday.

 They crossed paths again in the dry foods aisle, he grabbed ramen and she reached for the Kraft Mac & Cheese.
-She noticed this time that he had taken a moment to glance her way and hoped he did not think she was some crazy female stalking him.
-She did though begin to wonder what he did for a living that made him dress in such a professional manner, and noted the way her own professional attire fell on her string bean figure, and wondered if he maybe had wondered the same.
+He stole a moment to glance at her, his jaw line softly defined, and his eyes a piercing blue.
+As soon as she realized she had been studying him further she looked down in hopes that he did not think her some loon who would be describing his perfectly structured features later that night on Missed Connections.
+She did though begin to wonder what he did for a living that made him dress in such a professional manner?
+Then noting the way her own professional attire fell on her string bean figure she wondered if he maybe had pondered the same.

 She grabbed a new tub of potato salad and he grabbed hot wings in the cold foods freezers.
 Their dance down the aisles were like opposing winds beautifully swirling to the same rhythmic pace throughout their shopping adventure.

-Upon checking out the lines were long and she looked up and noticed him standing two places back on register four, and he seemed to smile kindly upon noticing her glance.
-Flustered she looked to see that at register 6 she too stood two customers back, and they slowly made their way forward as the brimming carts seemed to slowly deflate their spewing contents and take them back in as separate orderly sacks.
+Upon checking out, the lines were long.
+She looked up and noticed him standing two places back on register four.
+He seemed to smile kindly upon noticing her glance.
+Flustered she looked to see that at register 6 she too stood two customers back, and they slowly, silently made their way forward as the brimming carts seemed to slowly deflate their spewing contents.

-In near unison they turned their backs to one another, climbed in their car, and without a moments hesitation took their turns pulling out of their spots.
+In the same unison they had choreographed through out the store they turned their backs to one another, climbed in their car, and without a moments hesitation took their turns pulling out of their spots.
 They drove in line to the same exit, stopped directly beside one another but without taking so much as a glance at the other.
 When it was time they both shot out onto FM 528, she turning left, and he turning right, never to cross paths again.